tyronecragg/coursera/getting-and-cleaning-data/README.md

 - Create a second, independent tidy data set with the average of each variable for each activity and each subject

 ### Output
-Once the script has been executed, the tidied data files will be located at `output/tidy_data.txt` and `output/tidy_average_data.txt`.
+Once the script has been executed, the tidied data file will be located at `output/tidy_data.txt`.

 ### Codebook
 The codebook describing the variables in the tidied data files is located at `Codebook.md`.